Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/CONTRIBUTING.md

 ### Clone source code repo
-- Create a new fork of GitHub repo `(azure-sdk-tools)[https://github.com/Azure/azure-sdk-tools]`
+- Create a new fork of GitHub repo (azure-sdk-tools)[https://github.com/Azure/azure-sdk-tools]
 - Clone forked repo to development machine.
 - Create a new branch from `main` branch of cloned source repo.

 ### Setup debugging instance using Visual Studio
-- If you are making any changes to apiview core web app or any of the languages that are integrated within core web app (C, C++, C#) or to test APIVIew locally then open `Visual Studio` and load (APIView solution)[https://github.com/Azure/azure-sdk-tools/blob/main/src/dotnet/APIView/APIView.sln]
+- If you are making any changes to apiview core web app or any of the languages that are integrated within core web app (C, C++, C#) or to test APIVIew locally then open `Visual Studio` and load `<azure-sdk-tools repo root/src/dotnet/APIView/APIView.sln`

 ### Connect local debugging instance to Azure resource